 In race view you can get the server reference and the password - pick the right server from the list and type the password in Enter server password ...
 Finally click join on the right-hand side.

 If you're using Content Manager - it's as easy as clicking the links to the server - Content Manager will automatically open the right server and pre-populate the password field.
 Piece of cake.

 Prequalifying results and signing up for races

-Once you're sure you'll be fine to race - click Sign up for the race and you'll be automatically added to the entry list to the server dictated by your prequalification result, given that you've met minimum valid laps requirement.
-If you see a green check on prequalifying list - that means you'll be racing.
-Red cross means that something is not quite right - hover over it to see what's missing.
+Once you're sure you'll be fine to race - click Sign up for the race and you'll be automatically added to the entry list to the server dictated by your prequalification result, given that you've met the minimum valid laps requirement.
+If you see a green tick against your name on the prequalifying list - that means you'll be racing.
+A red cross means that something is not quite right - hover over it to see what's missing.

-We also have an Onboards section where users can add link to their onboard.
-A lot of our drivers want to share the tips and we encourage everyone to do the same.
-Watching them is a good way to learn new techniques, or even you can familarise with braking points or racing line before going to the track.
+We also have an Onboards section where users can add a link to their onboard.
+A lot of our drivers want to share their tips and we encourage everyone to do the same.
+Watching them is a good way to learn new techniques, or even familiarise yourself with braking points or the racing line before going to the track.

 Please be aware of other drivers, don't treat them as enemies - give them plenty of respect.
 We're a community which likes to share information, setups and other simracing related topics.
 We hope you can contribute to it too.

 We could go on for days explaining various areas of the ROS and the community, but we'd end up with a guide too long for anyone to read!
-If you have any questions - ask us on our Discord, we'll be happy to help!
+If you have any questions - ask us on our Discord and we'll be happy to help!
 See you on track!